duckdb/duckdb-web/docs/api/julia.md

 ## Concurrency

-Within a julia process, tasks are able to concurrently read and write to the database, as long as each task maintains its own connection to the database.
-In the example below, a single task is spawned to periodically read the database and many tasks are spawned to write to the database using both INSERT statements as well as the appender api.
+Within a Julia process, tasks are able to concurrently read and write to the database, as long as each task maintains its own connection to the database.
+In the example below, a single task is spawned to periodically read the database and many tasks are spawned to write to the database using both [`INSERT` statements](../sql/statements/insert) as well as the [Appender API](../data/appender).

 ```julia
 using Dates, DataFrames, DuckDB